takeoff-env/takeoff/README.md

 > *Disclaimer: If you build an app with this you wish you deploy, you are responsible for your own security.*

 * A Postgres 9 database.
 Within the Hapi application, Sequelize is used as the database connection and ORM.
-Here we can use this to creat migrations and seeds, as well as create simple or complex model types.
+Here we can use this to create migrations and seeds, as well as create simple or complex model types.
+The postgres also comes with a simple configuration file.

+* A Nginx ingress server, by default running on `port 80` (which means you get http://localhost or http://<your local host name> as your address.
+If you cannot run on `port 80`, it can be configured in the docker file

-Currently, under the hood is uses `docker` and `docker-compose` to minimise the hassle out of setting up frontend, backend and database servers.
+Under the hood is uses `docker` and `docker-compose` to minimise the hassle out of setting up frontend, backend and database servers (support for minikube is coming soon).
+The best part though is of course kept till last.

+Using Docker volumes, the development files for the applications sit on your local computer file system, however the applications run within `docker` and hot reload on changes.
+This means you can switch between your code and browser in seconds and see the changes.
+On the server side this is accomplished with `nodemon` and on the clientside with `webpack`.

+## Why Takeoff?

-Takeoff is designed to cut out those first few crucial hours where you are setting up your project environment, either at a hack day or for a work prototype.
-The default provided is opinionated but gives you basic authentication and hot reloading apps.
-The Wordpress blueprint gives you a PHP and Wordpress environment reading files from your system.
+Takeoff is designed to cut out those first few crucial hours where you are setting up your project environment, such as babel and webpack configurations, user authentication or even just selecting a framework.
+It's perfect for hackdays, rapid prototypes, teaching new coders by having a pre-configured environment in just 4 simple commands.

+It cut out the scary bit and gets right to the fun bit!

 ## Open Source Sponsorship